imgix/gatsby/packages/gatsby-transform-url/README.md

 This library allows imgix urls to be used with gatsby-image.
 This library transforms imgix urls into a format that is compatible with gatsby-image.
 This can generate either fluid or fixed images.
 With this library you can either display images that already exist on imgix, or proxy other images through imgix.

-Unfortunately, due to limitations of Gatsby, this library does not support placeholder/blur-up images yet.
+Unfortunately, due to limitations of Gatsby, this library does not support the placeholder/blur-up feature yet.
 When Gatsby removes this limitation, we plan to implement this for this library.
-Our other libraries will support blur-up/placeholder images.
+In the meantime, our other Gatsby plugins will support blur-up/placeholder images, so if this feature is critical to you, please consider using one of those.

 # Get Started